trrsrobotics/Singularity/README.md

 <br>
 Wriiten in VHDL [Xilinx ISE VM] soon to be ported to FPGA [spartan6]

 New version of CommaISA released!
 (0.0.3-alpha).
-Simplified ISA, and first proper emulsotr version released
+Simplified ISA, and first proper emulator version released

 # Roadmap